create3000/x_ite/docs/_posts/components/Layout/ScreenGroup.md

 ScreenGroup is a Grouping node that can contain most nodes.
 ScreenGroup modifies the screen scale in such a way that one unit is equal to one pixel in both the horizontal and vertical directions.

-The ScreenGroup node belongs to the **Layout** component and its container field is *children.* It is available since X3D version 3.2 or later.
+The ScreenGroup node belongs to the **Layout** component and its default container field is *children.* It is available since X3D version 3.2 or later.

 ## Hierarchy